Fort Wayne Apple Trail

-From apple orchards to the tales of Johnny Appleseed and his heritage, explore the destinations along the Fort Wayne Apple Trail and enter to win a t-shirt.*
+From apple orchards to the tales of Johnny Appleseed and his heritage, explore the destinations along the Fort Wayne Apple Trail.

 ◯ Grab a basket and head to a Fort Wayne Apple Orchard to pick your favorite variety.
 Snap a photo in the orchard or show us your apple bounty!